apereo/cas/docs/cas-server-documentation/release_notes/RC1.md

 Attribute definitions that specifically apply to the release of attributes as part of OpenID Connect responses can be decorated using the [attribute definition store](../authentication/OIDC-Attribute-Definitions.html).

+### CAS Protocol Views

+CAS Protocol views and responses, previously managed and rendered via Thymeleaf, are now switch to use Mustache as the templating engine.
+This allow CAS to render and log the final output for better visibility and troubleshooting.
+Protocol responses are sent to the `PROTOCOL_MESSAGE` logger.

+### OpenID Connect Logging

+Authentication requests and responses for OpenID Connect and OAuth are logger via a dedicated logger.
+Similar to CAS and SAML2 protocols, protocol responses such a profile requests, access token generation, etc are sent to the `PROTOCOL_MESSAGE` logger.

 ### Removed Modules